Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Questions about recovering travel costs during the coronavirus

 Research your travel company’s coronavirus response

-If you already paid for your trip but decide not to go, you can contact your airline, bus or train carrier to see how it’s handling refunds during the coronavirus.
+If you paid for your trip but decided not to go, you can contact your airline, bus or train carrier to see how it’s handling refunds.
 Carriers are helping customers in several ways:

 Many airlines are offering refunds or waiving fees if you booked within a specific time frame.
 You may qualify for a refund or travel voucher even if you booked a nonrefundable flight.

 Policies differ based on the carrier, but you typically get a full refund before your departure date if you buy a flexible, business or premium ticket.

 Value tickets may allow free changes or cancellations, charge fees for canceling and changing routes or may not offer refunds at all.
 In some cases, you won’t pay fees if you get the coronavirus and show proof.